SimpleVM/simpleVMIntroWorkshop/part3.md

 3. Go to the **Instances** page and open the dropdown menu and click on the volume management button.
    ![](figures/manageVolumeButton.png)

-   On the details page delete the VM.
+   On the volumes details page detach the volume.
    ![](figures/detachVolumeButton.png)

 4. Finally, since you saved your output data you can safely delete the VM.